 When Counting Sheep Just Isn’t Enough!

-We spend roughly one third of our lives asleep.
+We spend roughly one-third of our lives asleep.
 It’s a function that is as necessary for our health as food and water.
 Yet getting those recommended 8 hours a night doesn’t always come easy.
 We’ve all had that experience: lying for hours wide awake in a darkened room, tossing and turning.
 For some people sleep problems aren’t just occasional irritations, they’re frequent.
 Being sleep deprived can make completing even simple tasks a real struggle.
 But it isn’t just difficult to deal with, it can be dangerous.
 For example, driving while sleep deprived can be as bad as drunk driving , with exhaustion on the road being one the primary causes of car accidents .
 It goes without saying then that a lack of sleep can become a severe health issue, mental and physical.

 So what can be done to help if you’re suffering from insomnia?
 One option is medication: Sleeping pills.
 But are they actually effective, or they are simply placebo?
 Furthermore, is it true that sleeping pills can actually be dangerous?
 Let’s take a look at the common sleep aid tablet Diphenhydramine Hydrochloride, better known by the brand name Nytol, and answer some of the more common questions regarding the medication.
 If you’re looking for alternative ways to sleep better, we have put together a list of the top 5 plants to help you sleep better.

 What Is A Diphenhydramine Sleep Aid Tablet & How Do They Work?

 What does this have to do with sleeping pills?
 Well, one of the primary side effects of some antihistamines is drowsiness.
-This is not always a desired side effect when it comes to treating hay fever, but it makes for an effective sleep aid.
+This is not always the desired side effect when it comes to treating hay fever, but it makes for an effective sleep aid.
 Diphenhydramine is one of these drowsy or sedative antihistamines, so it’s also sold and prescribed as a sleep aid tablet, sometimes intended to assist with coughs or colds that keep you awake at night (in this case it may be sold mixed with other medication such as Paracetamol).

 How Do I Take Diphenhydramine Sleep Aid Tablet & How Quickly Does It Work?